 For aging adults, a trip to the hospital has the potential to stretch on for several days.
 Medical procedures can bring many new caregiving responsibilities that persist even after the patient heads home.
 If you cannot be there, you would like to have someone in your home who is like family or a friend.

-The truth is, older adults need greater levels of care during a hospital stay, and this translates into greater care requirements after a discharge.
+The truth is, that older adults need greater levels of care during a hospital stay, and this translates into greater care requirements after a discharge.
 Often, professional care is needed because post-operative care and physical therapy require trained professionals.
 It’s critical that family caregivers fully understand the requirements and challenges they’ll face as soon as possible, which can better equip them to organize necessary care.

 Understanding Hospital Recommendations and Discharge Care